 A defining feature of Hilbert Spaces is their geometry.
 Because they have notions of angles , we have

-where if the first equality holds we say $x$ and $y$ are orthogonal to each other, and the second equality holds if and only if they are linearly dependent: $x = a y$ for $a \in \mathbb R$.
+where if the first equality holds we say $x$ and $y$ are orthogonal to each other, and the second equality holds if and only if they are linearly dependent: $x = a y$ for $a \in \mathbb R$ (or $\mathbb C$, when $\mathcal X$ is a complex vector space).

 We can define the projection of an element $x\in \mathcal X$ onto a subspace $S\subseteq \mathcal X$:

-As an example, in the Hilbert space of random variables, for its elements $X$ and $Y$, orthogonality corresponds to $\mathbb E\left[X Y\right] = 0$, the norm becomes the variance, and (orthogonal) projection gives the least-squares estimator of given a random variable .
-More generally, projection can be used to best approximate an element of a Hilbert space using a finite set of basis vectors of that (or another) Hilbert space.
+As an example, given two ‘vectors’ $X$ and $Y$ in the Hilbert space of random variables, orthogonality corresponds to $\mathbb E\left[X Y\right] = 0$ and the norm becomes the variance.
+In this case, orthogonal projection actually gives the least-squares estimator of given a random variable ( Lec.
+22, p.
+85 ).
+More generally, a projection can be used to compute the best approximation of an element of a Hilbert space (namely, the point being projected), with the approximation constrained to lie on a subspace (or a closed convex set).

 The $(\mathbb R^N, \lVert{}\cdot{}\rVert_2)$ Space of Sequences

-This looks just like the Euclidean space of $N$-dimensional vectors.
-I mean, a vector is a set of $N$ coefficients (real numbers) where each coefficient describes the vector’s distance along the corresponding standard basis vector (or ‘axis’, if you will).
+Given a vector in the Euclidean space $\mathbb R^N$ (equipped with a basis), we can view it as a set of $N$ coefficients.
+Each coefficient (a real number) describes the vector’s distance along the corresponding basis vector (or ‘axis’, if you will).

 The $\ell^2$ Space of Sequences